 This could be complemented by a requirement for employers to confirm to employees in writing, the exact terms of a non-compete clause before their employment starts.
-There could also be a limit imposed by law, on the length time that non-compete clauses are enforceable, or a ban on the use of post-termination non-compete clauses altogether.
+There could also be a limit imposed by law, on the length of time that non-compete clauses are enforceable, or a ban on the use of post-termination non-compete clauses altogether.

 What are non-compete clauses?